500 Series Preamps

 The Mono GAMA is the single-channel API 500 Series model of the Golden Age Microphone Amp, with all of the capabilities, options, and high quality of the original.
 The Shadow Hills Mono Gama is centered around the customized discrete op-amp.
 This no-compromise design exudes hugeness, constancy, punchiness, and depth, throughout the total frequency range, without changing into veiled or choked.

 The preamplifier input is transformer balanced and utilizes an authentic Jensen input transformer.
 This version has both transformers added to it in order for you to decide with which one you wish to proceed.
-You’ll be able to change the output transformer by cranking the knob, thus altering the tonal capabilities to compliment whatever elements you’re recording.
+You’ll be able to change the output transformer by cranking the knob, thus altering the tonal capabilities to complement whatever elements you’re recording.

-This lets you audition totally different settings to find the right match for microphone or direct input without patching and un-patching different preamps, and probably alleviating the necessity for EQ.
+This lets you audition totally different settings to find the right match for microphone or direct input without patching and un-patching different preamps, and probably alleviates the necessity for EQ.
 Select between Nickel, Discrete, or Steel settings.
 Every transformer position is stellar unto itself, however, the functionality of switching between them is like having three nice preamps in one.

 - Original Jensen input transformer